WEB EXTRA: Five Additional Pig Breeds

 On most farms, pigs are a staple.
-They are often a hardy bunch, which means care can be more simple than with other livestock, and they are able to dispose of food that otherwise might go to waste.
+They are often a hardy bunch, which means care can be simpler than with other livestock, and they’re able to dispose of food that otherwise might go to waste.
 For what you put into raising swine, the payout can be very good in terms of meat production, grass control with grazing, and the overall joy of raising this smart, jovial type of livestock.

-In the March/April 2009 issue of Grit, we excerpted a book (Storey’s Illustrated Breed Guide to Sheep Goats Cattle and Pigs by Carol Ekarius, which you can purchase here) to bring you a swine breed guide.
-The following is GRIT’s guide, referencing both Ekarius’ book and the folks at Oklahoma State University.
+In the March/April 2009 issue of GRIT, we excerpted a book (Storey’s Illustrated Breed Guide to Sheep Goats Cattle and Pigs by Carol Ekarius) to bring you a swine breed guide.
+The following is GRIT’s Guide to Pig Breeds for Meat, referencing both Ekarius’ book and the folks at Oklahoma State University.

 Berkshire